DewofyourYouth/dew-blog/content/post/the-80th-yahrtzeit-of-sam-shore/index.md

 and the Hebrew Free Sheltering Center (source: Rabbi Shmaria Shore's notes).

 He had artistic ability.
-He helped design the [fresco at Sons on Jacob Synagogue](http://samgrubersjewishartmonuments.blogspot.com/2019/01/usa-wall-paintings-at-sons-of-jacob-in.html?m=1) in Providence, RI and some of his paper cuttings are at the Museum of Fine Arts in Boston and have been sold at various Judica auctions.
+He helped [design and paint](https://www.providencejournal.com/story/lifestyle/faith/2015/07/26/historic-synagogue-is-treasure-on/33794798007/) the [fresco at Sons on Jacob Synagogue](http://samgrubersjewishartmonuments.blogspot.com/2019/01/usa-wall-paintings-at-sons-of-jacob-in.html?m=1) in Providence, RI and some of his [paper cuttings](https://www.providencejournal.com/story/lifestyle/faith/2016/09/03/hidden-treasure-discovered-in-struggling-providence-synagogue/25523477007/) are at the Museum of Fine Arts in Boston and have been sold at various Judica auctions.

 I have included notes on Sam Shore below from Ruth Mondlick and Rabbi Shmaria Shore.
 Personally, I am doubtful of many of the stories in these notes, but I think it gives you a sense of the person.